thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 The content of this resource is expected to be "application/ohttp-keys", as defined in {{OHTTP}}.

-Before being able to use a server as an oblivious gatweay, clients need to use this URI to fetch the configuration.
+Before being able send messages through an oblivious gateway, clients need to use this URI to fetch the configuration.
 They can either fetch it directly, or do so via a proxy in order to avoid the server discovering information about the client's identity.
 See {{security}} for more